miestrode/bell/README.md

 3
 4
 ```
+This is actually a common bug in many compilers like this (such as Debris and WASMcraft).

 A fix will arrive once I redo Bell's MIR.
 The gist of the fix is to lower `if-else-if-else` into `if-else` like so:
 ```